bbc/gel/src/components/buttons-and-ctas.md

 ## Introduction

-BBC buttons and calls-to-action are multivarious in form and purpose.
+BBC buttons and calls-to-action differ widely in form and purpose.
 But they should conform to some fundamental rules.
 Only where these rules are observed will the user experience comfortable interaction.

 The most important of these rules is that the `<a>` and `<button>` elements are assigned to appropriate respective tasks.
 That is: links should be used where navigation is elicited, and `<button>`s where a non-navigational action is being invoked.
 For example, a 'Sign in' control would suit a `<button>` because its job is to submit the sign in form.
 An adjacent 'Register' call-to-action—taking the user to a different form, in a different page or screen—would benefit from `<a>` semantics.